truongd8593/mfix/USER_GUIDE.md

 #### Adding Geometry
 Geometry can be added by pressing the add geometry icon and selecting the geometry to add.
-There are two types of geometric objects supported in the GUI, polydata (triangles, like stl files) and implicit functions (quadrics).
-Boolean operations can not be perfromed between polydata and implicit geometry types.
+There are two types of geometric objects supported in the GUI, polydata (triangles, like STL files) and implicit functions (quadrics).
+Boolean operations can not be performed between polydata and implicit geometry types.
 The implicit function needs to be converted to polydata by using the `sample implicit` filter.
 Converting the implicit function also needs to be done in order for the GUI to export a STL file that the mifxsolver can use.

-In the geomtry tree, the geometry object is described with an icon:
+In the geometry tree, the geometry object is described with an icon:

 | Icon                                        | Geometry Type |
 |---------------------------------------------|---------------|